How I work

 We work iteratively in cycles of research, build, test — finding the levers that actually move things.
 And we decide together: do we fix this once, or do we change how you work permanently?
 The pragmatic way forward wins.

 In a typical project, what we end up with is rarely what was originally expected.
-It's usually more valuable.
+It's usually more valuable and often comes with sustaining change.

 What I don't do